2020 Was a strange time.

 Skimboarding was one of them.
 For the first time in years people decide to stay local and head to places they had neglected or overlooked for so long.

 People biked to the beach.
-People learned to skimboard or decided to dust of their old board and give it another shot.
+People learned to skimboard.
+People dusted off their old board and give it another shot.

 As usual we found our safe and happy place at the beach either solo or with friends.

-Skimboarding fell into a category that most people had not grown to appreciate until they were forced to simplify their lives and realize there is a boardsport waiting for them that does not require a huge financial investment or involve much travel.
+Skimboarding fell into a category that most people had not grown to appreciate until they were forced to simplify their lives and realize there is a boardsport and adventure waiting for them that did not require a huge financial investment or involve lengthy travel.

 We can’t predict the future but we know that skimboarding will survive in the worst of times and is here to stay.